alikkaa/Working_with_yfinance_library/README.md

-# API на Flask для работы с данными, написанное с помощью библиотеки Yfinance
+# Flask API for working with data, written using the Yfinance library